Fatigue analysis procedure

 1.3 Evaluate the damage of each new stress range

-Each new stress range is then checked against the selected S-N curve.
-If we take the stress range from the first example above at
+Each new cycle is then checked against the selected S-N curve.
+If we take the cycle of amplitude

 $$2A_1=210.9\text{ MPa}$$